 The Lack of Translation of Discharge Information

 How common is a lack of proper linguistic access to discharge information for non-English speakers?
 More than it should be.
 A study by the University of California, San Francisco learned that patients with limited English proficiency demonstrated a weaker understanding of their discharge information regarding medications than their English-speaking counterparts.
 It was also found that only about half of hospitals translate discharge instructions properly.

-Some hospitals only provide select access to discharge materials in languages aside from English.
+Some hospitals only provide privileged access to discharge materials in languages aside from English.
 They may translate standard discharge instructions for a few common illnesses, but the materials aren’t personalized for each patient.
-Which means the discharge materials aren’t addressing those patients’ individual needs such as medication dosing or accounting for a combination of health conditions.
-While some hospital staff interpreters will provide patients with oral discharge information, they don’t necessarily provide written instructions the patient can reference at home.
-Only professional translators should handle written translation as they specialize in that skill, it is not something an interpreter is trained for.
+Which means the discharge materials aren’t addressing those patients’ individual needs, such as medication dosing or accounting for a combination of health conditions.
+While some hospital staff interpreters will provide patients with oral discharge information, they don’t necessarily offer written instructions the patient can reference at home.
+Only professional translators should handle written translation as they specialize in that skill; it is not something an interpreter is trained for.